 Example: Conflicting XML Sitemap WordPress Plugins

-This is not always the case since not all plugins have this ability detect rival plugins and warn you in advance.
+This is not always the case since not all plugins have the ability to detect rival plugins and warn you in advance.
 In the event you see a white screen of death, there is a possibility, it is caused by WordPress plugin conflict.
-One of my common observations, two caching plugins when installed together and activated tend to create severe plugin conflicts that often results in a white screen of death.
+One of my common observations, two caching plugins when installed together and activated tend to create severe plugin conflicts that often result in a white screen of death.
 To resolve this error you need to rename the plugin folder in order to deactivate all the plugins since most times the dashboard will be inaccessible.

 Plugin conflict with your theme

 Plugin conflicts also occur between a certain plugin and the active WordPress theme.
 This is not an isolated incident since it tends to be a common error especially if the plugin in question has similar functions with part of the theme.
 Theme's functions are contained in the file – function.php and a plugin adding similar functionality to what exists in your theme will result in a conflict.